-Sending out an email to your list of subscribers can feel like a little adventure.
+Sending an email to your subscribers can be an exciting experience.

-You carefully select the subject line, brainstorm the content and work hard to make your call to action that extra bit more appealing.
+You carefully select the subject line, brainstorm the content, and work hard to make your call to action more appealing.

 To make sure that doesn’t happen, we’re going to show you: